-FDA Says 9 Hand Sanitizers May Contain Toxic Methanol—Here's What You Need to Know
+FDA Expands List of Hand Sanitizers to Avoid—Here's What You Need to Know

-Hand sanitizer has become a household essential over the last few months, but it’s not all made equally—and some types may be doing more harm than good.
+Hand sanitizer has become a household essential over the last few months, but it’s not all made equally—and some types may be doing more harm than good, or no good at all.

-Following tests, the FDA concluded that “methanol is not an acceptable ingredient for hand sanitizers and should not be used due to its toxic effects.”
-It recommends that consumers stop using these hand sanitizers and dispose of them immediately in appropriate hazardous waste containers (not by flushing or pouring them down the drain).
+If any of these "identifiers" is a match, FDA recommends that consumers immediately stop using the product.
+(That applies even if a particular manufacturer's product or lot number isn't on the list.)
+Dispose of them immediately in appropriate hazardous waste containers (not by flushing or pouring them down the drain).
 Plus, if you’ve been exposed to any of these hand sanitizers, you should seek immediate medical treatment.

 Methanol, a colorless, watery liquid with a strong odor, occurs naturally in humans, animals, and plants, but it is also manufactured as a solvent, pesticide and alternative fuel source, per the Centers for Disease Control and Prevention (CDC).
 It can be toxic when it’s ingested, inhaled in high concentrations, or absorbed through the skin—which is the risk of using the hand sanitizer products highlighted by the FDA.
 In fact, the CDC warns that absorption of methanol through the skin is “just as effective” as ingestion in producing toxic effects.
 However, most methanol poisoning occurs as a result of drinking beverages contaminated with methanol or from drinking methanol-containing products.